KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

       - If the layer supports no physical device extensions, it may set the value to NULL.
       - More on this function later
- 3. The layer should return "VK_SUCCESS"

-This function **SHOULD NOT CALL DOWN** the layer chain to the next layer.
-The loader will work with each layer individually.

-If the layer supports the new interface and reports version 2 or greater, then the loader will use the “fpGetInstanceProcAddr” and “fpGetDeviceProcAddr” functions from the “VkNegotiateLayerInterface” structure.
+the loader will use the “fpGetInstanceProcAddr” and “fpGetDeviceProcAddr” functions from the “VkNegotiateLayerInterface” structure.
 Prior to these changes, the loader would query each of those functions using "GetProcAddress"